 Accounting 30S will provide students with the necessary basic accounting knowledge to make sound financial decisions for personal and professional use in the workplace.
-Accounting 30S will provide students with the skills required to enter the accounting world, in particular for those interested in starting and owning their own company.
-Students will explore accounting principles using workbooks, accounting software and spreadsheets.
+Accounting 30S will provide students with the skills required to enter the accounting world, in particular for those interested in starting and owning their own business.
+Students will explore accounting principles using spreadsheets and accounting software.